Connie Leyva

-Connie Leyva (born February 19, 1967) is an American politician and union organizer, previously serving as a member of the California State Senate in the 20th Senate District from 2014-2022.
+Connie Leyva (born February 19, 1967) is a former American politician and union organizer, who now serves as the Executive Director of public radio and television station KVCR.
+She previously served as a member of the California State Senate in the 20th Senate District from 2014-2022.
 She is a member of the Democratic Party.

 Leyva was raised in Chino, California, where she attended public schools.
 She earned a Bachelor of Arts degree in communicative disorders from the University of Redlands.

 Career

 Prior to being elected to the State Senate in 2014, she was president of the California Labor Federation.
 Leyva was elected to the California State Senate in 2014, receiving the endorsement of the local AFL–CIO chapter.

+In 2015, Leyva opposed legislation to end personal belief exemptions for mandatory vaccinations for students in California public schools.

 On January 6, 2022, Leyva announced that she would not run for reelection to the State Senate as newly approved redistricting maps put state Sen. Connie Leyva (D-Chino) in the same district as state Sen. Susan Rubio (D-Baldwin Park) and the two would have had to face off in the fall.
 On January 26, 2022, Leyva announced that she would be a candidate for the San Bernardino County Board of Supervisors, seeking to unseat Curt Hagman.
 She was defeated by a wide margin.

-In late October, 2022, the San Bernardino Community College District announced appointing Leyva as executive director of KVCR, when she completes her current elected term as state senator December 5.
+In late October, 2022, the San Bernardino Community College District announced appointing Leyva as executive director of KVCR.
 KVCR is a public radio dual licensee that also operates First Nations Experience, a digital multicast channel for Native American and Indigenous programming.